errisy/bindable/README.md

     public template: template;
 }
 ```

+## Weak Reference in Binding and Event with Path Change Detection.
+All the bindings and events are kept as 'weak reference' ITrigger.
+Once ITrigger.target is set to undefined, the ITrigger will be removed by the caller.

+When A.property binds to (or A.method listens to) A.branch.value, if A.branch is changed, the path change can be detected by either the binding host and listener.
+They will set the ITrigger.target of previous ITrigger to undefined to disable previous binding and listen and then set up new binding and listen to the newly assigned branch.

 The author has another project that he must finish by the end of Sep 2016, so the progress of this framework is suspended.